 An allergic reaction generally occurs when the immune system overreacts when it senses a foreign substance and sends cells to attack the invader.
 Certain foods, medications, etc., can all trigger allergic reactions and cause skin redness, hives, and inflammation.
 Contact dermatitis causes irritation and rashes when your skin encounters poison ivy, poison oak, perfumes, certain skin care products, or strong chemicals (1).

 An allergic reaction to some foods such as seafood or medicines can cause skin inflammation as well.
-For instance, when people with celiac disease eat foods that contain gluten (like wheat), there are chances of skin inflammation causing a condition known as dermatitis herpetiformis (2).
+For instance, when people with celiac disease eat foods that contain gluten (like wheat), there are chances of skin inflammation causing a condition known as dermatitis herpetiformisi XA chronic condition and a form of gluten-sensitive disease characterized by itchy skin and blisters.
+(2).

 Photosensitivity refers to extreme sensitivity to sunlight that can trigger an immune system response in the body.
 Typically, a photosensitive reaction can be caused by spending a lot of time in the sun while taking certain types of medication, like certain antibiotics and diuretics.

-Also, exposure to sunlight, especially for anyone with an autoimmune disease such as lupus, can cause a rash or skin inflammation.
+Also, exposure to sunlight, especially for anyone with an autoimmune disease such as lupus, can cause a rash or inflammation of the skin.
 Such photosensitive skin becomes red, burned, and inflamed even after minimal UV radiation exposure (3).

 5. Injury Or Wound